(how to not end up with a lemon)

 We constantly review the Trust Deeds of schemes so you benefit from our deep understanding of the issues.

-Many people are surprised to hear that they will have a tax liability on transfer in New Zealand if they have been living in New Zealand longer than four years.
+Many people are surprised to hear that they could have a tax liability on transfer in New Zealand if they have been living in New Zealand longer than four years.
 Unfortunately many other advisers seem to gloss over the tax issue for clients, however, we believe that it is central to any decision on whether to transfer your pension or not.
 Because if you create a tax liability from transferring that you cannot afford to pay (you cannot use the transferred funds to pay the tax unless you are over 55) then this will create undue stress and not be the right outcome.

 We know the tax legislation well and as part of our service to clients investigate the likely tax implications of a transfer to New Zealand.